-The UUCJ held a special unveiling ceremony for the Black Lives Matter banner on Sunday, January 15, 2017 as part of our celebration of the life and legacy of Martin Luther King, Jr. The new banner was recently featured in the Clarion Ledger.
+The UUCJ held a special unveiling ceremony for the Black Lives Matter banner on Sunday, January 15, 2017 as part of our celebration of the life and legacy of Martin Luther King, Jr. and to kick off the 30 Days of Love campaign.
+The new banner was recently featured in the Clarion Ledger.
 Check out our new page explaining Why We Care for information and resources about how you can support the movement.

 STANDING ON THE SIDE OF LOVE – 2017